manoragul014-png/er-patient-monitoring-pipeline/README.md

 - `arrival_time`
 - `treatment_start_time`

-This is calculated only for patients whose treatment has started.

-This is an important KPI for measuring ER efficiency.
+This is calculated only for patients whose treatment has started and serves as an important KPI for measuring ER efficiency.

 ### 8. Generate KPI Outputs
-The pipeline creates the following KPI datasets:
+The pipeline generates the following KPI datasets:
 - **ER patient count** → total number of patients
 - **Average waiting time** → average waiting time in minutes
 - **Severity-wise summary** → patient count by triage level